-Vietnam's Law on Cyber-Information Security ("LCIS") was passed on 19 November 2015, and took effect on 1 July 2016.
-The LCIS is the first comprehensive law ever issued in Vietnam on the security of "cyber-information", which is information exchanged in a telecommunications or computer network environment.
-Previous regulations on the subject had been scattered throughout different pieces of legislation, such as: the Law on Information Technology; the Law on Telecommunications; the Law on E-Transactions; Decree 72 on the management, provision, and use of internet services and online information; the Penal Code; and information security regulations for specific sectors such as banking and finance.
+The LCIS, which took effect on 1 July 2016, is the first

+comprehensive law ever issued in Vietnam on the security of "cyber-information", which is information exchanged in a tele-communications or computer network environment.
+Previous regulations on the subject had been scattered throughout different pieces of legislation, such as: the IT Law; the Law on Telecommunications; the Law on E-Transactions; Decree 72 on the management, provision, and use of internet services and online information; the Penal Code; and information security regulations for specific sectors such as banking and finance.